Professional Indemnity Insurance NZ

 🏘️ Real Estate & Property Professionals

-- • Real Estate Agents: Mandatory under Real Estate Agents Act ($1 million minimum)
+- • Real Estate Agents: required to hold PI under Real Estate Authority licensing conditions

 - • Property Valuers: Critical for valuation errors that impact purchase decisions